Wayne B. Phillips: World Series Cup

 We've got to have a specialist wicketkeeper and I don't mean that as any reflection on Wayne Phillips.
 I think an unfair burden has been placed on him.
 What we need to see is Australia's best keeper chosen and I think we'll see Phillips in there as a batsman and we'll get much more value from his batting when he's been relieved of that burden.

-Border said Phillips "isn't enjoying things and blames himself for letting the boys down.
-But practically everyone in the side has gone to him and expressed their confidence."

-In the third test he made 14 and 22.

-He had better luck in some ODIs scoring a crucial 28 in one win.

-Phillips ended up being replaced by specialist keeper Tim Zoehrer on the 1986 tour to New Zealand.
+Phillips later scored 23 off 8 balls in a game against India.

+During the World Series Cup tournament, the Australian squad for the 1986 tour to New Zealand was announced; Phillips retained his place as a batter but specialist wicketkeeper Tim Zoehrer would be the 'keeper.
 Cricket journalist Mike Coward wrote at the time that "Phillips, who has been the butt of much criticism and ridicule over the past 12 months... who has been severely depressed at times this season, will privately rejoice at Zoehrer's promotion".

-Phillips also missed a one-day game that season due to a cracked bone in his finger.

-Phillips played in all three tests of the 1986 tour of New Zealand as a specialist batsman, although he also played as wicketkeeper in the one day internationals, and one of the tour games.
-By now David Boon and Geoff Marsh had established themselves as openers, so Phillips batted at number three.
+Phillips said, "The selectors have ben pretty good to me.
+I probably didn't warrant selection as a wicketkeeper.
+But I can be thankful I have another string to my bow."

+Phillips injured his finger in a one-day game against New Zealand.
+He was still named as keeper for the WSC finals but his finger did not repair in time and he was replaced in the ODI team by Zoehrer - Australia won the finals 2–0.
+However Phillps recovered from his injury to make the New Zealand tour.